milanagm/lyrica/architecture.md

    - Frontend runs on default React port (3000)
    - Backend runs on uvicorn server
    - HTML interface can be served separately

-2. **Testing**:
-   - Frontend includes Jest and React Testing Library
-   - Backend can be tested using FastAPI's testing tools
-   - End-to-end testing possible through the complete stack

-3. **Deployment**:
-   - Frontend can be built for production using `npm run build`
-   - Backend can be deployed using standard Python deployment methods
-   - Environment variables need to be configured in production